 Whether it's Peanuts, Dilbert, or The Far Side, looking forward to a little levity over your morning oatmeal will help start the day off on the right foot.

-Take Time Out to Take Stock
+Take Time out to Take Stock

 Slowing down, taking a breath, and remembering what is most meaningful to you can help keep you centered and awake to what the day ahead may bring.

-Be on the Alert: Although it may just be a matter of cutting down on excess caffeine before bed, many health conditions can cause daytime fatigue.
+Be Alert: Although it may just be a matter of cutting down on excess caffeine before bed, many health conditions can cause daytime fatigue.
 If you're still sluggish or crave additional sleep despite getting a full night's rest, be sure to see your doctor.
 For example, depression may be behind tiredness or a lack of energy.
 Sleep apnea, a disorder of interrupted breathing during sleep, is another common cause of fatigue.